 While the barrels had been stored in Bermuda, Hofheimer alleged in a lawsuit against American Export, the whiskey had been doctored and manipulated.
 His case rested on obtaining copies of correspondence sent from Cincinnati by Pfirrmann and others to the warehouse owner.
 Hofheimer believed the letters contained proof that the Bermuda resident had been directed to adulterate the liquor while in his possession.

 The problem was that the letters resided in a British colony.
 The attempt to obtain them had to come from the top of the U.S. Government.
-The Attorney General at the time, William H. H. Miller, shown here, took up the case for Hofheimer.
-The then Secretary of State, John W. Foster, the following photo, personally attested to Miller’s signature on diplomatic documents addressed to the British Governor General of Bermuda, requesting the letters that potentially could incriminate Pfirrmann and others.
+The Attorney General at the time, William H. H. Miller, shown left, took up the case for Hofheimer.
+The then Secretary of State, John W. Foster, the following photo, personally attested to Miller’s signature on diplomatic documents addressed to the British Governor General of Bermuda, requesting the letters that claiming they potentially could incriminate Pfirrmann and others.

 Details of the case are recorded in the 1894 edition of American Admiralty and Its Jurisprudence.
 Nowhere, however, does the journal describe the outcome of Hofheimer’s case.
 There is no evidence that the letters were ever turned over.
 The lawsuit went nowhere without them.
 As indicated in a later photograph, Bermuda continued for years to be a favorite offloading spot for illicit whiskey.